dashcommunity/proposal-templates/README.md

 # About

 ### About this Repository
-* This Github repository ([`proposal-templates`](https://github.com/dashcommunity/proposal-templates)) contains proposal templates
+* This Github repository ([`proposal-templates`](https://github.com/dashcommunity/proposal-templates)) contains templates intended to be used for proposals submitted to dash masternode operators
-* Anyone can create a template here
+* Anyone can create and store proposal templates here
-* Two example templates, `simple.md` and [`detailed.md`](https://github.com/dashcommunity/proposal-templates/blob/master/detailed.md) are provided for reference and use.
+* Two sample templates, `simple.md` and [`detailed.md`](https://github.com/dashcommunity/proposal-templates/blob/master/detailed.md) are provided for reference and use.

 ### About this Document
 * This document ([`README.md`](https://github.com/dashcommunity/proposal-templates/blob/master/README.md)) provides general information about proposals and templates.
 Step-by-step guides on how to create a template for the community and how to use a template for your own proposal are shown below